diablodale/dp.docs/docs/_max/tutorials/skeleton_joints.md

   - dp.oak
 ---

-This tutorial will teach you how to get the real-world (x, y, z) position of your left hand relative to your sensor.
+Learn how to get the real-world (x, y, z) position of your left hand relative to your sensor.
 Then, use that hand position to change the color of a panel.